NFL Power Rankings: A Dolphins win at Buffalo on Sunday would legitimize their hype

 26. New York Giants (1-2, LW: 24)

 The Giants' next three games are against the Seahawks, at the Dolphins and at the Bills.
-If the Giants can't beat Seattle this week, this could turn into 1-5 in a hurry.
-And the one win was a miraculous comeback at the Cardinals.
+If the Giants can't beat Seattle this weekend, this could turn into 1-5 in a hurry.
+And the one win was a miraculous comeback against the Cardinals.

 25. Tennessee Titans (1-2, LW: 19)

 At halftime Sunday, Tyjae Spears had 18 snaps and Derrick Henry had seven.
-The game wasn't uncompetitive before halftime.
+The game was competitive before halftime.
 That's just what the Titans preferred.
 Spears finished with a 27-18 edge in snaps.
 A similar situation happened with the RB split in Week 1.
-One explanation is it's simply bad coaching, and the staff is mindlessly playing a mid-round rookie over a future Hall of Famer way more than it should.
-Another explanation is that the Titans think Henry has taken a big step back and he can't be the focal point of the offense anymore, even though it needs some help.
+One explanation is it's bad coaching, and the staff is mindlessly playing a mid-round rookie over three-time Pro Bowler way more than it should.
+Another explanation is that the Titans think Henry has taken a big step back, and he can't be the focal point of the offense anymore, even though it needs help.
 Either way, it's a trend we need to watch.

 24. Minnesota Vikings (0-3, LW: 23)